Retinoblastoma in children

 This is the use of anti-cancer (cytotoxic) drugs to destroy cancer cells.
 It may be given before the local treatments mentioned above, to help shrink the tumour and make treatment more successful.
 Chemotherapy can also be used if the cancer has spread to other parts of the body, or if there’s a risk that it may spread.
 The chemotherapy drugs most commonly used to treat retinoblastoma are carboplatin, etoposide and vincristine.

-If the tumour is very large and the vision in the eye is lost, your child is likely to need an operation to remove the eye.
+If the tumour is very large and the vision in the eye is lost, your child may need an operation to remove the eye.
 The specialist will only do this if it is absolutely necessary.
 An artificial eye is then fitted.

 Side effects of treatmentBack to top